 What if I applied for two programs?

-For Fall 2016 admissions onwards, applicants can indicate a second choice of program.
+Applicants can indicate a second choice of program.
 If you are declined from Engineering or placed on the Engineering waitlist, you will then be assessed to see if you are eligible for your second choice of program.

 If you are eligible for the second program and are on the Engineering waitlist, you must make a decision.
 If you accept an offer of admission for the second choice program, you will be removed from the Engineering waitlist.